asok/takker/README.md

 ### Synopsis

 The app uses YELP API to get restuarants in the user's area.
 Once restaurant is shown user can either keep it or move to the next one.
-When restaurant was kept it can be browsed in the "Saved restaurants".
+When restaurant was kept it can be browsed in the "Saved restaurants" section.
 When user moves to the next restaurant it won't be shown again.

 ### Implementation